swizzlestix09/The-Problem-Solving-Gauntlet/Trial_2/README.md

-The Problem Solving Gauntlet 2
+Trial 2, The Other Broken React App